 Motors that prevent disease: We primarily focus on molecular motors that convert chemical energy within our cells into powerful mechanical forces that reshape the proteins in our cells.
 These motors perform "protein quality control" for our cellular systems, ensuring proteins are properly folded, and that toxic proteins are eliminated.
-Thus, these motors are critically important in preventing disease states, and particularly important in preventing the accumulation of the misfolded proteins attributed to diseases such as Parkinson's, Huntington's, and Alzheimer's diseases.
 We use biophysics and biochemistry to explore the molecular mechanics involved in the conversion of chemical energy into the massive structural rearrangements required to carry out vital functions.

 Motors at work in mitochondria: Mitochondria function within a vast, integrated, and dynamic cellular network, constantly undergoing division and fusion events.
 Their cellular roles go far beyond energy production, and the medical importance of mitochondrial biology is increasingly underscored by the growing number human diseases that are associated with mitochondrial dysfunction.
 As we age, the protein quality control motors within mitochondria begin losing their ability to respond to the daily stresses associated with cellular function.
 Loss of protein homeostasis within mitochondria has been linked to cancers and age-related disease.
 In collaboration with the Wiseman Lab, we study the motors distributed throughout mitochondria, gaining insights into how these macromolecular enzymes maintain healthy mitochondria and how their dysfunction relates to disease.